 Are you up for exercise and clean-up after your dog?

-No matter how big or small, calm or active your dog is, they’ll need to go outside for exercise and to relieve themselves at least 3-5 times a day – more if they’re a puppy in training.
+No matter how big or small, calm or active your dog is, they’ll need to go outside for exercise and to relieve multiple times a day – more if they’re a puppy in training.
 Dogs don't care if it is bright and sunny or raining "cats and dogs", when they need to go, they need to go!

 Will shedding be a problem?